Best DeFi Apps to Watch in 2025

 Methodology for This List

-- Audited smart contracts & transparent proof‑of‑reserve dashboards.
+- Audited smart contracts & transparent proof-of-reserves.

 Protocol Snapshot (April 2025)